gershnik/Translit/README.md

 /Library/Input\ Methods/Translit.app/Contents/MacOS/Translit --uninstall
 ```

-You can also see the exact command for your installation in `About` menu with a translit mode selected.
+You can also see the exact command for your installation in the `About` menu with a Translit mode selected.

 Just like with installation, you will be prompted for a logoff at the end.
 This is, unfortunately, also necessary due
 to Apple's bugs.

 ## Mappings

-Currently supported character mappings can be found in the following documents
+Currently supported character mappings can be found in the following documents:

 * 🇧🇾 [Belarusian](doc/mapping-be.md)
 * 🇮🇱 [Hebrew](doc/mapping-he.md)